luyufan498/Adaptive-Computing-Challenge-2021/README.md

 There are a number of parts in our demo: 1) Gstreamer video processing pipes, 2) Host program for management and 3) Hardware firmware.
 Please follow the instructions to run the demo.

 ### Environment setup

 0. Follow the [official instructions](https://xilinx.github.io/kria-apps-docs/main/build/html/index.html) to set up KV260 (smart camera and AIBox-ReID are needed).

+1. (Optional) For your convenience, I have packaged every thing you need into a ZIP file.
+You can just download it and overwrite to the root of your KV260 system.
+If you are using the packaged ZIP file, you can skip the following steps.

 ### Gstreamer video processing pipes

-1. Download our customized VVAS libs to kv260 (/opt/xilinx/lib/):
+2. Download our customized VVAS libs to kv260 (/opt/xilinx/lib/):
     - dpuinfer for AI inference to support new model and switch: [libivas_xdpuinfer.so](./vvas_so_lib/libivas_xdpuinfer.so)
     - Crop for Openopse: [libivas_crop_openopse.so](./vvas_so_lib/libivas_crop_openopse.so)
     - To support Openopse: [libivas_openpose.so](./vvas_so_lib/libivas_openpose2.so)